 It speaks to the importance of ensuring the wellbeing of people within the home, and our connection with the land – acknowledging the generations of people who have always called this place ‘home’ – and our commitment to delivering for future generations of New Zealanders.

 The name was gifted to HUD by Kingi Kiriona, a passionate advocate for te reo Māori.

 Changes to our website to incorporate our te reo name will occur gradually.
-Our website domain (www.hud.govt.nz) and email addresses (@hud.govt.nz) will stay the same.
+Our website domain (www.hud.govt.nz(external link)) and email addresses (@hud.govt.nz) will stay the same.